 "Looking back historically, investing in short-term investments has been OK for investors, but nowhere near as good as in stocks, or a combination stocks, bonds, and cash.
 Diversifying away from cash has generally led to stronger returns for investors, which means they have often reached their financial goals more easily," Malwal says.

-2. You can fight inflation and help maintain purchasing power
+2. Fight inflation and help maintain purchasing power

 Inflation is something that everyone has experienced, particularly in recent years.
 It's hard to miss that your money doesn't go as far as it used to—your usual purchases like groceries and prescriptions may be taking up a bigger chunk of your paycheck or savings than they used to.

 Earning a rate of return higher than the rate of inflation can help ensure that you're able to continue to afford the things you want to buy.
-Unfortunately, "the return on short-term investments over the long run has barely kept up with inflation, so it's hard to stay ahead, especially when inflation is surprisingly high—as it was just a couple of years ago," says Malwal.
+Unfortunately, "the return on short-term investments over the long run has barely kept up with inflation, so it's hard to stay ahead, especially when there is the potential for higher-than-average inflation," says Malwal.

 A related risk of staying in relatively safer areas like savings accounts, Treasurys, and CDs can be reinvestment risk.
 When the Federal Reserve raises interest rates, savers can benefit as yields rise.
 But when the Fed lowers interest rates, the yield on safer investments tends to go down.
 So it can be hard to replace a maturing investment with another one with the same risk and return.